MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-registry.md

 # Code 19 - CM_PROB_REGISTRY

-This function is reserved for system use.

-A registry problem was detected.
+This Device Manager error message indicates that a registry problem was detected.

 ## Error Code